UglyDolls: An Imperfect Adventure is a video game you’ve probably never heard of based on a franchise you’re probably unaware is even a thing.

 It’s also not very good, so you shouldn’t feel too bad that you haven’t heard of it.

 Clearly a game aimed at children, UglyDolls: An Imperfect Adventure is set in the gloriously hyper-coloured town of Uglyville, a hand-crafted town where imperfect stuffed toys, rejected from the construction line, go to live out their days.
-From Outright Games, a studio that seemingly sprung out of nowhere to bring us a range of middling family-friendly TV and movie tie-ins, it’s based on a movie coming out next month.
+From Outright Games, a studio that seemingly sprung out of nowhere to bring us a range of middling family-friendly TV and movie tie-ins, it’s based on a movie.
 In turn, that movie is based on a range of plush toys.
 Incidentally, none of that is at all relevant in the game.

 The film, simply titled UglyDolls, is a colourful CGI adventure seemingly about coming to terms with your identity, not being afraid to be different, and finding your place in the world.
 It also looks like a lot of fun, going by the trailer.
 The game, UglyDolls: An Imperfect Adventure doesn’t touch on any of those saccharine-sweet yet somewhat meaningful themes.
 It’s simply a game set in a franchise that nobody’s even aware of yet.
 In the game, you’ll take control of a 2D neon-coloured character in a 3D world that’s open for you to explore.
 The goal at hand is to get rid of a bunch of robots that have overtaken the town.